Purpose-built PQC silicon IP with hardware-accelerated cryptographic cores. Designed for integration into the systems that matter most.

 Join the EcosystemEverything you need to know about our technology

 Threshold cryptography splits a private key across multiple parties so that no single party ever holds the complete key.
-A configurable T-of-N quorum is required to sign or decrypt — eliminating single points of failure.
+A configurable T-of-N quorum is required to sign or decrypt, which eliminates single points of failure.
 Our silicon IP supports arbitrary threshold configurations, accelerated by dedicated hardware cores.

 Get hands-on with our FPGA reference design and explore integration with your architecture.